foundryservices/snpOracle/README.md

 - [X] Add Features to Rewards Mechanism
 - [X] Query all miners instead of a random subset
 - [X] Automate holiday detection and market close logic
+- [X] Implement new Incentive Mechanism
 - [ ] (Ongoing) Wandb Integration
-- [ ] (Ongoing) Altering Synapse to hold short term history of predictions
+- [X] Altering Validator to hold short term history of predictions
 - [ ] (Ongoing) Front end for end-user access
 - [ ] Add new Synapse type for Inference Requests